SortableJS/Sortable/README.md

 #### `scrollSpeed` option
 The speed at which the window should scroll once the mouse pointer gets within the `scrollSensitivity` distance.

 ---

+#### `moveThreshold` option
+On some Android systems (probably after [this](https://chromereleases.googleblog.com/2017/08/chrome-beta-for-android-update.html) update) Chrome Web View reports touch movement events with subpixel precision.
+This disrupts normal operation of the long press handling.

+The `moveThreshold` setting defines a radius in pixels around the `touchstart` position.
+Touch movements inside of that radius do not cancel the drag detection gesture.

+---